subhumman/CDLLtet/README.md

-## The makefile in this project is useless.
-Initially, the game was written in pure C, but I wanted to test working with dlls and combine it with Python. ##
+**!!!!!
+The makefile in this project is useless.
+Initially, the game was written in pure C, but I wanted to test working with dlls and combine it with Python.**

----

 ## Features
 - **True Classic Tetris Mechanics** — pure, fair, and bug-free gameplay